nobuteshima/docs/docs/Desktop/building.md

 The contents of these folders vary depending on the current platform:

 * *Windows* - Each folder contains the application executable file, named `<ApplicationName>Client.exe` for the client part and `<ApplicationName>Server.exe` for the server part as well as the corresponding .rsr files.
-The folders also contain various files and folders necessary for the applications to work and customized items that may be in the original 4D Volume Desktop and 4D Server folders.
+The folders also contain various files and folders necessary for the applications to work and customized items that may be in the original 4D OEM Desktop and 4D Server folders.
 * *macOS* - Each folder contains only the application package, named `<ApplicationName> Client` for the client part and `<ApplicationName> Server` for the server part.
 Each package contains all the necessary items for the application to work.
 Under macOS, launch a package by double-clicking it.

  > The macOS packages built contain the same items as the Windows subfolders.
 You can display their contents (**Control+click** on the icon) in order to be able to modify them.